esnaultdev/MaterialKeylines/README.md

 - The content keylines
 - The typography lines (4dp)

-Color, opacity and size of the grids/lines can be customized to fit your need.
+Color, opacity and size of the grids/lines can be customized to fit your needs.

 Screenshots